Text by CLOT Magazine

-Previous generations of audio-technology transmitted, recorded or manipulated sound.
+Previous generations of audio technology transmitted, recorded or manipulated sound.
 Today our digital voice assistants, smart speakers and a growing range of related technologies are increasingly able to analyse and respond to it as well.
 Scientists and engineers increasingly refer to this as ‘machine listening’, though the first widespread use of the term was in computer music.
-Machine listening is much more than just a new scientific discipline or vein of technical innovation, however.
-It is also an emergent field of knowledge-power, of data extraction and colonialism, of capital accumulation, automation and control.
+However, machine listening is much more than just a new scientific discipline or vein of technical innovation.
+It is also an emergent field of knowledge power, of data extraction and colonialism, capital accumulation, automation and control.
 It demands critical and artistic attention.

 The session today, Machine Listening Session 1 – Against The Coming World of Listening Machines, will offer a diagnostic of the near future: What will it mean to live in a world of listening machines?
-What would it require to make machine listening to a field of contestation or emancipation?
-Speakers include AI artist Lauren McCarthy, Yeshimabeit Milner (Data for Black Lives), Kate Crawford (AI Now), Stefan Maier, Hito Steyerl, André Dao, Jennifer Walshe, Tom Smith and more
+What would it require to make a machine listen to a contestation or emancipation field?
+Speakers include AI artist Lauren McCarthy, Yeshimabeit Milner (Data for Black Lives), Kate Crawford (AI Now), Stefan Maier, Hito Steyerl, André Dao, Jennifer Walshe, Tom Smith and more.

-What’s clear is that machine listening will not be put back in its box.
+What’s clear is that machine listening will not be returned to its box.
 Imaginative work will have to be done to provoke something more emancipatory or constructive in the pandemic’s wake.
 As Shannon Mattern puts it: “When the sounds of the pandemic recede, how will our hearing be changed?”.
 With Sean Dockray, Mark Andrejevic, Thao Phan, Vladan Joler, Andrew Brooks, Shannon Mattern, Jasmine Guffond and others.

-The Machine listening sessions will be accompanied by Massive Device Orchestration, a program of experimental artworks, accessible online throughout the festival, along with an open curriculum comprising interviews, audio, video, and corresponding essays.
+The Machine listening sessions will be accompanied by Massive Device Orchestration, a program of experimental artworks, accessible online throughout the festival, and an open curriculum comprising interviews, audio, video, and corresponding essays.

-The sessions will last 2-3 and you need to registerer to attend.
+The sessions will last 2-3, and you must registerer to attend.